Skip to main content

 Key Features of Casper Contracts

 On the Casper platform, developers may write smart contracts in any language that compiles to Wasm binaries.
 This tutorial focuses specifically on writing a smart contract in the Rust language.
 The Rust compiler compiles the contract code into Wasm.
-After that, the Wasm binary can be sent to a node on a Casper network using a Deploy.
-Nodes within the network then gossip deploys, include them within a block, and finalize them.
-After finalizing, the network executes the deploys within the block.
+After that, the Wasm binary can be sent to a node on a Casper network using a transaction.
+Nodes within the network then gossip transactions, include them within a block, and finalize them.
+After finalizing, the network executes the transactions within the block.

 Further, the Casper platform allows for upgradable contracts.
 A ContractPackage is created through the new_contract or new_locked_contract methods.
 Through these methods, the Casper execution engine automatically creates the new contract package and assigns a ContractPackageHash.
 The new contract is added to this package with a ContractHash key.
 The execution engine stores the new contract within the contract package alongside any previously installed contract versions, if applicable.